 Your chihuahua understands a lot more from your actions, tone of voice and body language than they do from words.
 Read how smart is your chihuahua.
 They will soon be able to associate you getting your coat on means that you are going to leave them.
 Which is turn could trigger a stress response.

 If you make a fuss, get all stressed yourself and start speaking to your dog in a high voice he is going to think you are worried about leaving.
 To your dog you are the main provider and if you act stressed and worried your dog will mirror this anxiety.

 How to undo separation anxiety

-It’s about desensitise them and very importantly giving them something positive to do that replaces the unwanted behaviours they display when you are out.
+Apart from that, it’s more about desensitising them and very importantly giving them something positive to do that replaces the unwanted behaviours they display when you are out.

 If putting your coat or boots on is the trigger, then start here:

 - Put your coat on, say nothing walk around the house indoors then take it off again.
 Do this until it gets no reaction.